InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

     will need to provide a string value that has the date you are interested in, ans the time set to `11:33` (the UTC time for 13:33 CEST) or specify `13:33+02:00`.

 You can only provide one type of historical reference.
-If you provide a header value for `X-StreamOffsetFromOrdinal` for example, you cannot also provide a value for `X-StreamOffsetFromTimestamp`.
+If you provide a value for `stream_from_ordinal` for example, you cannot also provide a value for `stream_from_timestamp`.

 ## Stream storage
 The Account Server (AS) relies on [RabbitMQ] for its event streaming service,